 The VS-TC-HP allows local or remote selection of the transmitter to be designated as the main (on-air) transmitter.
 In operation, an external RF coaxial switch routes the RF output of the main transmitter to the antenna system and routes the RF output of the standby transmitter to the station test load.
-The standby transmitter's RF mute circuit will be activated and its RF power stage will be turned off unless the override option is selected locally by setting the front panel MODE switch to the MAINTENANCE position.
+The standby transmitter's RF mute circuit will be activated and its RF power stage will be turned off unless the override option is selected locally by setting the front panel MODE switch to the MAINTENANCE position, and both the system interlock and dummy load interlock (A1J5-10 shorted to ground) are intact.